-Alan is well established in academia, affiliated with multiple universities and an associate investigator of the ARC Centre of Excellence for Australian Biodiversity and Heritage.
-He is widely published, with some 35 articles on past Aboriginal demography, palaeoclimatology and other key archaeological debates in journals such as Nature Communications, Proceedings of the Royal Society Series B, Journal of Archaeological Science, and Australian Archaeology.
+Alan is well established in academia, affiliated with multiple universities and a Senior Honorary Lecturer at BEES, UNSW.
+He is widely published, with some 40 articles on past Aboriginal demography, palaeoclimatology and other key archaeological debates in journals such as Nature Communications, Proceedings of the Royal Society Series B, Journal of Archaeological Science, and Australian Archaeology.

 His work significantly advances the exploitation of radiocarbon dates as a mainstream and reliable proxy for exploring hunter-gatherer behaviour in Australia; and provides a number of future directions for both time-series analysis and Australian research more generally.
 Globally, the analyses undertaken remain at the forefront of the technique, and are routinely used, applied and critiqued across the world.